 4. 2009 Bowman Sterling Baseball Mike Trout RC #MT Autograph (eBay)

-The famous 2009 Bowman Sterling RC is arguably the best Trout collectible on the market, released way back when he was selected 25th overall in the MLB draft of that year.
+The famous 2009 Bowman Sterling RC is arguably the best Trout collectible on the market.
+It was released way back when he was selected 25th overall in the MLB draft of that year.

-(He started his pro career out of high school, playing for the Arizona Angels of the rookie-level Arizona League, hitting .360 with a .418 OBP and .506 SLG with one home run, 25 runs batted in (RBIs), and 13 stolen bases in 187 plate appearances over 39 games.)
+(He started his pro career playing for the Arizona Angels of the rookie-level Arizona League, hitting .360 with a .418 OBP and .506 SLG with one home run, 25 runs batted in (RBIs), and 13 stolen bases in 187 plate appearances over 39 games.)

-Of course, Trout wouldn’t make his Angels debut until 2011, so this is an important release that comes with a sticker auto found at the bottom.
+Trout wouldn’t make his Angels debut until 2011, so this is an important release that comes with a sticker auto.

 3. 2011 Bowman Draft Mike Trout RC #101 (eBay)

-(All 110 base cards and all 110 Prospect inserts were available in a Chrome edition, with one Bowman Chrome card inserted into each pack.)
+Every card was available in a Chrome edition, with one inserted into each pack.